HTTP5214-Winter2023/Pluto/gajendra/README.md

-## Project Notes - OTP(One Time Password) Generator Application
+# Project Notes - OTP(One Time Password) Generator Application
-# Overview
+### Overview
-*This document provides an overview of the project notes for the OTP (one time password) web app development.
-The project team is working on wireframing, researching, and developing the OTP web application.*
+*This document provides an overview of the project notes for the OTP (one time password) web app development.*

 -----------------------------------------------------------------
-# February 1st, 2023
+## February 1st, 2023
 -----------------------------------------------------------------
 *My Notes*
 * Planned to either develop a portfolio website or an OTP app.
 * Started developing the wireframes for the OTP app.
+* Next step would be to do the research and see the notes available.

 -----------------------------------------------------------------
-# February 8th, 2023
+## February 8th, 2023
 -----------------------------------------------------------------
- Assigned to **Scrum Lead**
+ Assigned to **Scrum Master**

 *My Notes*
 * Switched for developing the OTP app.